coryleeio/simple-docker-demo/README.md

 [Install boot2docker here](http://boot2docker.io/)

-setup boot2docker by running the installer. in the future you will need to start boot2docker manually by running:
+setup boot2docker by running the installer.
+In the future you will need to start boot2docker manually by running:

 `boot2docker start`

-boot2docker tells you to export some variables, put them somewhere they'll be run on boot... get your own variables from boot2docker start in .bash_profile:
+boot2docker tells you to export some variables when it runs, We need to put them somewhere they'll be exported on boot.
+I put mine in my .bash_profile:

 `export DOCKER_HOST=tcp://192.168.59.103:2376`